home-assistant-libs/pychromecast/README.md

 ============

 Allows to remote control the Chromecast from Python.
 It currently supports:
+ - Auto discovering connected Chromecasts on the network
  - Read Chromecast device status
  - Read application status
  - Read the status of the current content being played*